SeLub/chat-app/README.md

 5. Upload documents using the 📎 PDF,DOC,XLS button or images using the 🖼️ IMG button
 6. Include URLs in messages for automatic web content analysis
 7. Delete unwanted question-answer pairs by hovering over user messages and clicking ✕
+8. View uploaded images as clean thumbnails with filenames displayed below
-8. Monitor your usage with real-time statistics in the right panel
+9. Monitor your usage with real-time statistics in the right panel
-9. Use the menu to save, load, or export conversations
+10. Use the menu to save, load, or export conversations
-10. Your current conversation auto-saves and restores on page reload
+11. Your current conversation auto-saves and restores on page reload

 ## Features in Detail